What is a digital image and why is it important to my treatment plan?

-Digital imaging of radiography offers a variety of benefits for doctors and patients over traditional, film-based X-rays.
-When digital radiography is conducted, a sensor captures the X-ray image and displays it in a digital format.
+Digital imaging of radiography (X-ray) offers a variety of benefits for doctors and patients over traditional, film-based X-rays.
+When digital X-ray is conducted, a sensor captures the X-ray image and displays it in a digital format.
 Once the image is captured, your doctor can view the results on a computer or television monitor.
 With the ability to zoom in on certain areas, your oral surgeon can see areas of the oral cavity more closely.

 X-ray imaging, including dental CBCT, provides a fast, non-invasive way of answering a number of clinical questions.
 Dental CBCT images provide three-dimensional (3-D) information, rather than the two-dimensional (2-D) information provided by a conventional X-ray image.
 This may help with the diagnosis, treatment planning and evaluation of certain conditions.